 In 1959, when Virginia public schools began desegregating, Johnson was calculating space-flight trajectories in Hampton, Virginia for Project Mercury, America’s first manned space-flight program.
 Between 1959 and 1963, as the space race between the United States and the Soviet Union intensified, Johnson calculated the trajectory for Alan Shepard, the first American in space, on May 5, 1961.
 When NASA began using computers, she was asked to verify related calculations for the first American to actually orbit the earth, John Glenn, in 1962.
 Seven years later, she crafted America’s navigational track for the flight landing the first humans, Neil Armstrong and Buzz Aldrin, on the moon’s surface.

 On November 24, 2015, President Barack Obama awarded Johnson the Presidential Medal of Freedom.
-In 2016, Johnson was featured in the film Hidden Figures which stars Taraji P. Henson, Octavia Spencer, and Janelle Monae.
+In 2016, Johnson was featured in the film Hidden Figures starring Taraji P. Henson, Octavia Spencer, and Janelle Monáe.
 The film focused on three African American women at NASA who calculated flight trajectories for Project Mercury and Apollo 11 in the 1960s.
 It documented the careers and contributions of Dorothy Johnson Vaughn, Mary Winston Jackson, and Johnson, who is portrayed by Taraji P. Henson in the film.
+In 2017, NASA dedicated the Katherine G. Johnson Computational Research Facility in her honor.